 One of the clearest videos of my astrobiology lecture was recorded when I spoke at the Liverpool John Moores University in November 2013.
 Here it is on YouTube.

-I am currently funded by the UK Space Agency Aurora Fellowship to study the effects of the cosmic radiation on Mars on our ability to detect signs of past martian life using Raman spectroscopy aboard the ExoMars rover.
+My UK Space Agency Aurora Fellowship was to study the effects of the cosmic radiation on Mars on our ability to detect signs of past martian life using Raman spectroscopy aboard the ExoMars rover.
 The full description of this fellowship proposal is as follows: